lupyuen/lupyuen.github.io/src/marathon.md

 Risk mgmt perspective
 Running injury takes at most 3 weeks to heal
 Then 3 weeks to taper

+Walking
+Shake a leg.
+Is anything broken?

+Transition diagram
+I'm running
+I'm walking
+Ouch something hurts!
+Don't fight the pain!
+Stop and walk for one minute

+Toe diagram
+Large quick dry socks
+Larger shoes
+Size 11

+Taper tantrum
+Blog about our training
+Plan for the next marathon
+Book the flight and hotel

+Start slow
+Finish faster

+Core dump
+Empty bowels
+Or time yourself
+And enjoy comfortably

+Whats the #1 thing?
+Running form!
+But running too fast
+Cadence: Steps Per Minute

+Run-Walk-Run is perfectly OK!

 # What's Next